IN Northern Indiana Zone Forecast

 Including the cities of Bluffton and Ossian

+afternoon.
 Highs in the upper 70s.
-West winds 10 to 15 mph with gusts up to
+West winds 5 to 15 mph with

 thunderstorms.
 Highs in the lower 80s.